International Dance Organization

-The International Dance Organization (IDO) is an official, independent, politically neutral, non-profit, world dance and dance sport federation, registered in Slagelse, Denmark, for Performing Arts, Street Dance/Urban and Couple Dances.
-Members of the IDO are national dance federations; only non-profit organizations can join.
-Some of the biggest IDO competitions, running for more than a week, are World Dance Olympiad in Moscow in Spring and the World Show Dance and Tap Championships in Riesa in November and the World Ballet, Modern & Contemporary Dance and Jazz Dance Championships in Poland and Slovenia in December.
+The International Dance Organization (IDO) is an official, independent, politically neutral, non-profit world dance and dance sport federation, registered in Slagelse, Denmark.
+It governs competitions and activities in performing arts, street dance/urban disciplines, and couple dances.
+Members of the IDO are national dance federations, and only non-profit organizations are eligible for membership.

+The IDO organizes a wide range of international competitions, including World and Continental Championships across multiple dance disciplines.
+Some of its major events run for more than a week and include World Championships in Show Dance, Tap Dance, Ballet, Modern & Contemporary Dance, Jazz Dance, and Street Dance styles, hosted annually in various countries.

 History

 IDO was founded on September 18, 1981, by four countries: France, Gibraltar, Italy and Switzerland.
 The founder and first General Secretary was Moreno Polidori from Italy.